-Joint DLNR/KESRP/SOS News and video release-8th Annual Release of ‘A’o on KauaiPosted on Oct 15, 2015 in Latest News, Newsroom, Press Releases
+Joint DLNR/KESRP/SOS News and video release-8th Annual Release of ‘A’o on KauaiPosted on Oct 15, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 LIHU’E – Seven fledgling ‘A‘o (Newell’s Shearwaters) were released by school children from two Kauai schools this week as part of the annual E Ho‘opomaika‘i ‘ia na Manu ‘A‘o (A Cultural Release of the Native Newell’s Shearwater) event.
 This is the eighth year the Kauai Endangered Seabird Recovery Project (KESRP) and the Save Our Shearwaters (SOS) project teamed up to give local keiki the chance to be a part of the release of rehabilitated ‘A’o fledglings.
 Fourth-grade students from Wilcox Elementary School and Island School participated in the blessing and releases.